 There are a number of reasons why you should replace your missing teeth with dental implants.
 Both your oral health and general health will benefit from a strong, healthy bite.
 Dental implants can improve your self-confidence and keep your gums, teeth and jaw healthy for years to come.

 If you are interested in replacing one or more teeth, call The Smile Centre today to schedule a free initial consultation with one of our experienced dental implant dentists.
-If you live in the Sarasota area of Florida, contact our Palm Aire location online or at 941-351-4468 or our South Trail office at 941-366-3636.
-If you live in or around Venice, Florida, please contact us online or at 941-497-5451.
-We serve Sarasota, Venice, Bradenton and nearby areas in Florida.
+If you live in the Sarasota area of Florida, contact our Palm Aire location online or at 941-351-4468.
+If you live in or around Florida, please contact us online.
+We serve Sarasota, Bradenton and nearby areas in Florida.